zfoh/HaskellerZ/effective-haskell/the-service-pattern.markdown

 -- | Create a new 'Logger.Handle' that logs to a 'System.IO.Handle'.
 newHandle :: System.IO.Handle -> IO Logger.Handle
 newHandle fileH = do
-    -- We use a mutex to avoid garbling our output.
+    -- We use a mutex to make our logger thread-safe.
     -- (Note that we should take this mutex as an argument for maximal -- compositionality.)
     mutex <- newMVar ()